xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/linq-xml-basics-part2.markdown

 In this post we have looked at how to deal with namespaces in documents and how to get data out of attributes without having to write loads of code that we don't need to.

-In the 3rd and final part, I'll cover writing and updating XML documents using Linq to XML.
+In the 3rd and final part, I'll cover writing and updating XML documents using LINQ to XML.

-**Download: TODO GIT HUB**
+# Download

+The LINQpad script for these examples can be found [here on GitHub](https://github.com/xdaDaveShaw/LINQ-Xml-Basics/blob/master/Part2.LINQ).